backstage/backstage/plugins/techdocs/api-report.md

 // Warnings were encountered during analysis:
 //
+// src/plugin.d.ts:17:5 - (ae-forgotten-export) The symbol "DocsTableRow" needs to be exported by the entry point index.d.ts
-// src/plugin.d.ts:18:5 - (ae-forgotten-export) The symbol "TabsConfig" needs to be exported by the entry point index.d.ts
+// src/plugin.d.ts:23:5 - (ae-forgotten-export) The symbol "TabsConfig" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)
 ```